robotframework/robotframework/INSTALL.rst

 installed with should be automatically in the ``PATH`` and no extra actions needed.
 On Windows and with other interpreters the ``PATH`` must be configured separately.

-.. tip:: Latest Python Windows installers allow setting ``PATH`` as part of
-         the installation.
-This is disabled by default, but `Add python.exe to Path` can be enabled on the `Customize Python` screen.
-It will set both Python installation directory and :file:`Scripts` directory to ``PATH``.

 What directories to add to ``PATH``
 '''''''''''''''''''''''''''''''''''